business-of-fashion/mparticle-api-client/DOCS.md

 # Documenation

-This package is created using [OpenAPI Generator](https://openapi-generator.tech), according to the configuration defined in `mparticle.oas.yaml`.
+This package was created with [OpenAPI Generator](https://openapi-generator.tech) using the  configuration defined in `mparticle.oas.yaml`.

 To install the OpenAPI Generator CLI